This is the third part of the 4 blog posts regarding what is new on the ABAP Platform:

 New maintenance model and runlevels

-This is, in my opinion, an interesting feature introduced for SAP S/4HANA Cloud but also available in S/4HANA “Any-premise” versions as these S4HANA product share the same code.
+This is, in my opinion, an interesting feature introduced for SAP S/4HANA Cloud but also available in SAP S/4HANA “Any-premise” versions as these SAP S/4HANA product share the same code.

 There are 2 new concepts: runlevels and maintenance periods.

 Transaction SMAINTENANCE allows you to define a maintenance period:

 - Normal users will not be able to login, only system administrators with a special security profile will be able to connect (Transaction SECPOL)